lennygir/polito-se2-23-02-thesis/Retrospective/Retrospective_1.md

 - What caused your errors in estimation (if any)?
   - (backend) often a story required more endpoints than expected
   - the database had many errors in the beginning so we wasted a lot of time trying to fix it
+  - missunderstandings : when i took the ticket "proposals filter interface" i understood wrongly how it should be implemented so i had to modify it again after my push
 - What lessons did you learn (both positive and negative) in this sprint?
   - bug fixing is painful in terms of respecting the time estimations.
 Often you estimate a certain time for a task, then you spend countless hours in fixing bugs in the code and you go out of time, falling to an underestimation.
+  - How to use containers
 - Which improvement goals set in the previous retrospective were you able to achieve?
   - I was able to be more informed about what my teammates did.
 The definition of the data structure and of the endpoint went better than in the previous project.
 I also had been able to keep more synchronized with my teammates' work.
   - We were more consistent with notations to adopt and we balanced task distribution among the team so overall better organization
   - YouTrack updates and SCRUM meetings were more frequent
+  - add more time for learning parts, youtrack regurarly updated, data structure defined by multiple people and validated
 - Which ones you were not able to achieve?
 Why?

   - The synchronization with the teammates is not high enough though.
 Despite being better than the last sprint, it still has to be improved.
   - We didn't really find the time to do synchronous code reviews.
 Instead we were able to do only asynchronous ones.
+  - better definition of tasks, the stories were split in a better way so we knew what was the main subject but the implementation was not obvious for everyone so i did a mistake in one of my tickets

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)